fleschutz/PowerShell/Docs/check-uptime.md

 ## check-uptime.ps1 - Determines the uptime

-This script determines and says the uptime by text-to-speech (TTS).
+This PowerShell script determines and says the uptime by text-to-speech (TTS).

 ## Parameters
 ```powershell